k-leonard/k-leonard.github.io/watchlist/plan.md

 ~~* [x] perhaps alter the way you add a show, create an add show button and that is when the box pops up~~

 ~~- [x] fix collection cards (get rid of open button and standardize size regardless of title length)~~

+- [ ] fix the tropes filtering I have to refresh a few times for the options to appear, is there any way to circumvent this.
+- [ ] perhaps make it so that on the show info page ratings are shown as stars, and when i go to edit them instead of entering a number i have the same star click method i do when i enter a show for the first time FIX RATINGS WHEN ENTERING A SHOW THE RATING ISN'T SAVING
+- [ ] make it so when i input a new show and it gets the anime info, it standardizes the title to the english alternative title (if it exists)